 (23) Feeling Felt

-A 21″ x 16″ faux felt stone rug that you can make yourself.
-How?
-Take some leftover wool and felt them either by hand by the washing machine.
-Heck, why not do both.
-Next, use some twine to tie them all together.
-Feels great under the feet and may be good for children and adults with sensory issue.
+A 21″ x 16″ faux felt stone rug that you can make yoursefl just by taking some leftover wool and felt.
+It feels great under the feet and may be good for children and adults with sensory issues.
 Give it a try together with a DIY weighted blanket.

 (24) Cute Chevrons

-All the lessons of making friendship bracelets, put them into into cute chevron rug – that’s both cute and squishy.
+All the lessons you learnt making friendship bracelets, put them into a cute chevron rug that’s both cute and squishy.

 Source: Friendship Bracelet Chevron Rug